MobileTeleSystems/data-rentgen/README.rst

 -----------

 * For now, only Apache Spark, Apache Airflow and Apache Flink are supported as lineage event sources.
-  OpenLineage also supports Apache Flink, DBT, Trino and others.
+  OpenLineage also supports DBT, Trino and others.
 DataRentgen support may be added later.
 * Unlike Marquez, DataRentgen parses only limited set of facets send by OpenLineage, and doesn't store custom facets.
 This can be changed in future.

 .. documentation